malikalihussain/malikalihussain.github.io/index.md

 **Computer Systems** - CMU\\
   September 2021 - November 2021\\
-  Languages/Platforms & Skills: C, Object-Oriented Programming, Benchmarking
+  Languages/Platforms & Skills: C, Object-Oriented Programming

    - Developed a HTTP Proxy, in C, capable of handling multiple concurrent connections using multi-threaded LRU cache design
    - Implemented Malloc package, in C, having an average memory utilization of above 78% and throughput of 11000 Kops/sec